JuliaAI/EarlyStopping.jl/README.md

 loss-generating iterative algorithms, with a view to applications to training and optimization of machine learning models.

-Includes the stopping criterion surveyed in [Prechelt, Lutz (1998)](https://link.springer.com/chapter/10.1007%2F3-540-49430-8_3):
+Includes the stopping criteria surveyed in [Prechelt, Lutz (1998)](https://link.springer.com/chapter/10.1007%2F3-540-49430-8_3):
 "Early Stopping - But When?", in *Neural Networks: Tricks of the Trade*, ed.
 G. Orr, Springer.